 Bring It Home 4 Climate Program Terms and Conditions

-The Program Terms are effective after program launch on August 01, 2020 to January 31, 2022 or until funds are exhausted.
+The Program Terms are effective after program launch on August 01, 2020 until funds are exhausted.

 To access Benefits under the Program, each applicant and each Benefit must satisfy the eligibility and other requirements set out in these terms and conditions (Each eligible applicant is referred to as a “Participant”).
 The eligibility criteria of premises (the “Premises”) are as follows: